OneDrive/onedrive-api-docs/README.md

 | [Create a sharing link](items/sharing_createLink.md) | `POST /drive/items/{id}/action.createLink` | `POST /drive/root:/{path}:/action.createLink` |

 ## Programming notes

+### API Compatibility
+The OneDrive API will continue to evolve and gain additional functionality.
+The API includes a version number as part of the URL path, to ensure that we can make breaking changes to the API without impacting existing implementations.
+Breaking changes will be made by incrementing the version number in the URL, for calls that work differently than before.

+We define a breaking change as a change in the format of a request or response that removes an existing behavior, or alters an existing behavior.

+We will continue to make non-breaking changes to the existing version of the API, including adding facets, properties, and resources to the API.
+As such, any code calling the OneDrive API needs to:

+* Be resilient to additional properties being added to JSON responses.
+Ignoring them is OK.
+* Have no dependency on the order of properties returned in JSON responses.
+* Use documented API paths, resources, properties, and enumerated values only.
+  Non-documented values are not guaranteed to remain consistent.

 ### Throttling
 OneDrive has limits in place to make sure that individuals and apps do not